akka/akka/akka-docs/src/main/paradox/general/supervision.md

 and we need to give it some time to start-up again.
-One of the prime examples when this is useful is when a @ref:[PersistentActor](../persistence.md) fails (by stopping) with a persistence failure - which indicates that the database may be down or overloaded, in such situations it makes most sense to give it a little bit of time to recover before the peristent actor is started.
+One of the prime examples when this is useful is when a @ref:[PersistentActor](../persistence.md) fails (by stopping) with a persistence failure - which indicates that the database may be down or overloaded, in such situations it makes most sense to give it a little bit of time to recover before the persistent actor is started.

 > <a id="1" href="#^1">[1]</a> A failure can be indicated in two different ways; by an actor stopping or crashing.